openplanet-nl/nadeoapi-docs/Readme.md

 [Visit the documentation here](https://webservices.openplanet.dev/).

 ## Running the documentation locally
-Docker is the recommended way of developing.
+Docker is the recommended way of developing the site, and also for testing documentation changes locally.

 1. Build the docker image:
    ```